-- G41 (a-c).
-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount). - G44a.
+- G41a, G41b, G41c, G41d.
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0). - G44a.
 UNEMPLOYMENT COMPENSATION: All the states participate in this program, which they administer with funds from employer contributions and the federal government.
 The amount of benefits varies greatly.